rinshadkv/unifize/README.md

 ## Add new data

-- to  add new data in dataIntilaizer code
+- to  add new data goto  dataIntilaizer code, add more data

 ## add new Test